mmistakes/minimal-mistakes/_drafts/2017-05-15-software-by-design-part3.md

 level function.
 This is another reason that I leave looking at the detailed content of the messages until later in the design lifecycle and always bear in mind that each 'component' does not have to be separate deployment unit.

-By considering the messages at a larger granularity tends to allow us to imagine each component as a much higher level function, for example a message could be an order, a trade, a product, or even an entire product catalogue.
+Considering the messages at a larger granularity tends to allow us to imagine each component as a much higher level function, for example a message could be an order, a trade, a product, or even an entire product catalogue.
 We should also group these 'functions' together based on their responsibilities, i.e. messages that may return a single product or multiple products would sit in the same component.
 However, having many messages with different contexts dealt with by